cheesy-jand/cheesy-jand.github.io/docs/_sources/Brie-like.rst.txt

 - **Purchase location**: Whole Foods
 - **Purchase date**: 11/25/21
 - **Julie's comments**: Soft white goat's milk cheese, gray rind, looks like brie.
 Funky & tanky, very creamy, texture almost like cream cheese.
 At first I didn't like it, but it grew on me.
 Very rick, but also light/bright.  **4.13/5**
-- **Andrew's comments**: Very unusual, creamy & soft like brie but with bleu-like funkiness.
+- **Andrew's comments**: Very unusual, creamy & soft like brie but with blue-like funkiness.
 Great on its own.
 Would be interesting on a burger.  **4.3/5**

 Mild Triple Crème Brie (Wegmans)
 -----------------